 Several years ago after my second son and his wife moved from a house to a smaller apartment.
-D told me of the problems they faced caring for four pets: a German Shepard, a chihuahua, a senile incontinent cat and Nori, an almost one year old kitten.
-They named her Nori, after the black algae wrap used on sushi.
+D told me of the problems they faced caring for four pets: an anxious German Shepard, a chihuahua diva, a senile incontinent cat and Nori, an almost one year old black kitten.
+They named her Nori, after the black algae wrap used to make sushi.

 I offered to take Nori, as I had been considering a feline companion since my husband’s death; and asked, if that would help.
 I was excited when he said yes!
 (I knew from previous visits to their home that Nori was a perfect fit for me.)

 A little over 10 years ago this month, they adopted Nori from a rescue site.
 See picture below of this blue eyed baby, with feline herpes.
 Feline Herpes is a common respiratory virus of feral cats, which can cause matting of the eyes and sneezing.
 Untreated it can lead to blindness and respiratory infections.
 With a daily immunity booster and their good care she was in good health.